timp/The_Clocktower/README.md

 "Night Oli!"
 Pippa called in response.

-Meanwhile, while Pippa nad oli were going to bed, people were waking up somewhere not so far away on another world completely.
+Meanwhile, while Pippa and oli were going to bed, people were waking up somewhere not so far away on another world completely.
 Lots of people lived there, normal people and a normal village	.
 The village people were always going about their jobs normally every single day.
 Some of